 Some areas of Puerto Rico were still recovering from Hurricane Maria, which devastated the island five year ago.
 Thousands of homes still had blue tarps for their roofs.
 Now Hurricane Fiona ripped off more roofs and caused everything to become drenched, if the rising water from the streets hadn’t already done so.

 Our recently established Rapid Response team in Puerto Rico is investigating the needs and ways CAM can help.
 Please pray for them as they make decisions and travel through the territory.
 Some areas aren’t accessible yet because of the flooding and mudslides, but our team is checking out places they are able to access safely.

-To help support the Rapid Response Services program, please click below to give a one-time gift or start a monthly sponsorship.
+To help support the Rapid Response Services program, please click the button below to give a gift.